KaneRodriguez/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+    Modified NVIDIA Architecture w/ minimal Training Data

+I initially chose to implement the NVIDIA model architecture, described [here](https://devblogs.nvidia.com/deep-learning-self-driving-cars/), because this model had proven a successfull real-world deep learning solution to this problem.

+I adapted the NVIDIA model to this problem by adding a final 1-output fully-connected layer to the end of the architecture.
+This was done because I wanted only the suggested steering angle (1 output) as a result of each input image fed into the model.

+To evaluate the effectiveness of the model, the model was split into a training set and validation set.
+Also, I chose to use three training images that consisted of center-lane driving and recovery driving from the left and from the right side of the road.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+The first training of the modified NVIDIA model had a low mean squared error on the training set and a high mean squared error on the validation set.
+This implied that the model was overfitting the training data.
+This overfitting was likely due to there being only 3 images being used for training and validation.
+When running the overfitted model in the simulator, the vehicle drove straight for a few seconds before falling off to the left.

+To rectify the overfitting, I decided to ...

 To combat the overfitting, I modified the model so that ...